munagekar/nnpso/README.md

  -Number of Iterations: Until you get bored.

 # Training Neural Network only with PSO
 Not that a great idea.
-Current testing based on fully convolution networks, training with only PSO isn't a sufficient.
+Current testing based on fully connected networks, training with only PSO isn't a sufficient.
 Works great for Initializations

 # Training with Hybrid Approach
 Way to go.
 Faster than traditional approaches if you have sufficient power.